MattPanH/HDB-Resale-Prices_Data-Sprint-with-Python/README.md

 Resold HDB units from HDB, data was provided by General Assembly and uploaded on the repository for easy reference.  <br>
 <br>
 <h2> Data Limitation </h2>
-The data does not include renovation conditions of flat, sunlight direction, facing of the unit (poolside view, quiet view, etc) <br>
+a)	The data does not include renovation conditions of flat, sunlight direction, facing of the unit (poolside view, quiet view, etc) <br>
-Macroeconomic factors such as demographic shifts and policy changes not reflected in the data and must be supplemented with additional research.
+b)	Macroeconomic factors such as demographic shifts and policy changes not reflected in the data and must be supplemented with additional research.